Rundedal solar park in the Netherlands

 Monaraha solar farm

-Construction of Monaraha solar farm, located in Co Tipperary, began in 2023.
+Construction of Monaraha solar farm, located in Co Tipperary, was completed in 2024.
 The project will consist of over 45,000 solar panels and will have an approx output of 21 MW.

 Read more about this project